mdbrnowski/codeforces-toolbox/README.md

   1. change the template file
   2. change username and password
   3. change password
+  4. set compile command
 ```
-then you can just type an integer (1-3) and change your template file, username or password.
+then you can just type an integer (1-4) and change your template file, username, password or compile command.

 ### Creating structure for a contest